vipulnaik/daily-updates/notes/personal-projects-hours.md

 around meeting hours targets as well as my disappointment at failing to meet them.

-### June 2024: formal recognition of exceptional conditions
+### June 2024 and early July 2024: formal recognition of exceptional conditions

 From late May 2024 to mid-June 2024, I had a number of exceptional weeks before, during and after my Portland travel, then spent some